-The theory, application and research results are found by clicking Timed / Repetitive Quizzes (TRQs).
+The theory, application and research results for Timed Repetitive Quizzes are found at Timed / Repetitive Quizzes (TRQs).

 - Application, Analysis and Synthesis levels of cognitive thought are actively engaged with the following:

-- General Chemistry: several Dimensional Analysis Pathways, a Phase Diagram / Heating Curve Pathway, an Interconverting Concentrations Pathway and a Determining Solution pH Pathway.
+- General Chemistry: several Dimensional Analysis Pathways and a Determining Solution pH Calculator.

-- Homework - problems presented in various formats (multiple-choice, multiple-select, fill-in-the-blank, ordering, numeric answers, balancing equations (chemical and nuclear), etc).
+- Homework - students solve complex problems that are presented in various formats (multiple-choice, multiple-select, fill-in-the-blank, ordering, numeric answers, balancing equations (chemical and nuclear), etc).
 Organic chemistry homework problems use the free drawing program ChemSketch to draw / submit answers.

 The assignments listed above have been used at the university level for twelve years and the results are outstanding.
-At Lee University, the ACS Organic Chemistry Exam is given each year as the Final Exam.
-The average class percentile on this exam over those ten years was 59.4 percentile.
+At Lee University (Cleveland, TN), the ACS Organic Chemistry Exam is given each year as the Final Exam.
+The average class percentile on this exam over those ten years was 59.4 percentile (in the 15 prior years, the class percentile averaged 41.1).
 This result becomes more remarkable when coupled with the fact that ONLY 3 STUDENTS have dropped the second semester course during those twelve years . . .
-386 / 389 students who started the class in January sat for the ACS Exam in April.
+386 / 389 students who started the class in January sat for the ACS Exam in late April.